Young fan who dresses like Fidel Castro meets his idol

 After Marlon appeared in the media in his Fidel costume, first on Cuban television and later in Reuters photographs, his family received the invitation.

-Marlon showed off pictures of his meeting with Castro and a hand-written note in which the aging revolutionary referred to "my great friend Marlon Mendez."
+Marlon showed off pictures of his meeting with Castro and a hand-written note in which the ageing revolutionary referred to "my great friend Marlon Mendez."

 The boy's grandmother, Maria Elvira Hernandez, said they talked about agriculture and Venezuela, Cuba's close socialist ally.